kylebarron/stata_kernel/docs/src/using_stata_kernel/intro.md

 To minimize false positives, the graph keyword must appear at the beginning of a line.
 To hide the display of a graph, just prefix `graph` with [`quietly`](https://www.stata.com/help.cgi?quietly).

+To display graphs from user created commands (e.g., `coefplot`), use `graph display` after the command that generated the graph.

 ## `#delimit ;` mode

 Stata lets you use [`;` as a command